 Ah, Nathan Gray.
 Believe it or not, but I heard of Nathan in 2018 only for the first time, when one of the songs of Feral Hymns found its way into my spotify discovery list.
 In March 2019 Kim and I saw him live @Schlachthof Wiesbaden and afterwards I met him outside for a short talk and a heartfelt hug.

 I simply love the guy, love his attitude, his FCK AFD-T-Shirt – the one he wore on occasion in the US, his proud antifascist stand and most of all: his empathy and ability to show vulnerability.

 And I am so glad we had the chance to attend the concert @Batschkapp Frankfurt, see him and Ben Christo1 live again.
-Since it was also the last time we met with Petra this year and Anahi having such a blast with this song, it was safely booked on this list from February onwards :-)
+Since it was also the last time we met with Petra this year, it was safely booked on this list from February onwards :-)